hackerYM/dipp-python-challenge/README.md

 }
 ```

-The API should respond with an output similar to the following:
+The API will respond this output:

 ```json
 {